 In addition, the Company looks for opportunities to reduce and improve its environmental impact in a number of areas.
-The head office has been refurbished with changes being made to improve energy efficiency and looks to reduce waste by providing centralised recycling and waste areas so the majority of physical waste is recycled.
-A Cycle to Work scheme and a free of charge bus service is offered to employees to encourage the use of greener modes of transport.
+The head office has been refurbished with changes being made to improve energy efficiency and looks to reduce waste by providing centralised recycling and waste areas.
+A Cycle to Work scheme and a free of charge bus service is offered to employees to encourage the use of greener modes of transport when travelling to and from the office.